atata-framework/atata-configuration-json/README.md

   "onCleanUpAddDirectoryFilesToNUnitTestContext": "string",
   "useNUnitAggregateAssertionStrategy": true, // Indicates to use NUnitAggregateAssertionStrategy as the aggregate assertion strategy.
   "useNUnitWarningReportStrategy": true, // Indicates to use NUnitWarningReportStrategy as the strategy for warning assertion reporting.
+  "useNUnitAssertionFailureReportStrategy": true, // Indicates to use NUnitAssertionFailureReportStrategy as the strategy for assertion failure reporting.

   "logConsumers": [ // Configures list of log consumers.
     {